FAQs

 I can’t remember if I bought meal tickets, how can I check?

 You will have received a booking confirmation from TicketSource when you first booked that has details of your meals and camping as well as festival tickets.
-Try searching your inbox for emails from: customer.services@ticketsource.co.uk
+Try searching your inbox for emails from: customer.services@ticketsource.co.uk or with the subject "Booking confirmation for Skint 2025"

 I forgot to add meal tickets when I booked, is it possible to buy them now?